dbsima/founded-in-romania/README.md

 # Founded In X

-  * Web CMS for founded-in-X websites, originally forked from [www.foundedinromania.com](http://foundedinromania.com).
+  * Website to be used for founded-in-X, originally forked from [www.foundedinromania.com](http://foundedinromania.com).
   * Created by [Cloudients](http://www.cloudients.com).

 ## Features